google/docsy/userguide/content/en/blog/2022/hello.md

 ---
-title: Hello World
+title: Hello Docsy!
+linkTitle: Hello
-date: 2022-04-02
+date: 2022-04-07
 description: Welcome to the Docsy blog!
 ---

-## Hello World!
+## Hello!

-It may seem strange to see a "Hello, World!" post from a project that's several years old, but as Docsy matures as a community-driven project, we thought it was time to (re)introduce ourselves and talk about what's new with your favorite (we hope) Hugo documentation theme!
+It may seem strange to see a "Hello" post from a project that's several years old, but as Docsy matures as a community-driven project, we thought it was time to (re)introduce ourselves and talk about what's new with your favorite (we hope) Hugo documentation theme!

 ### Discuss amongst yourselves